More about Leadership Team Development

-Articulates a fulfilling and inspiring vision for the future
+Articulate a fulfilling and inspiring vision for the future

-Undertakes a fearless examination of obstacles and enablers
+Undertake a fearless examination of obstacles and enablers

-Decides on compelling strategies & objectives
+Decide on compelling strategies & objectives

-Conducts a regular assessment of how aligned the organization currently is toward the strategies and vision
+Conduct a regular assessment of how aligned the organization currently is toward the strategies and vision

-Demands rigorous accountabilities that make the future happen
+Demand rigorous accountabilities that make the future happen

 Fostering Healthy Team Functioning and Operational Impeccability